emmostrom/JavaReact/README.md

 # JavaReact
-Sample project incorporating React.js in a Java WAR
+Sample project incorporating React.js in a Java web appliation

 ## Purpose
 * Incorporate React.js into a Java web application while still using standard Maven build commands for everything.